RSS

 2023

-Expenses for the construction and repair of roads in Russia for the year decreased by 32%, to ₽1,67 trillion
+The cost of building and repairing roads in Russia for the year decreased by 32%, to ₽1,67 trillion

 Expenses in 2023 for the construction and repair of highways in Russia decreased by 32% compared to 2022 and amounted to ₽1,67 trillion.
 This indicator was calculated on the basis of data on purchases carried out by state customers under Federal Law No. 44-FZ,